-If you are already experiencing plantar fasciitis, you need shoes that will help alleviate the pain and prevent your condition from worsening.
+If you are already experiencing plantar fasciitis, you need shoes to help alleviate the pain and prevent your condition from worsening.
 Among the most popular causes of this condition is wearing incorrect shoes.

-Often, shoes either do not fit correctly, or they do not provide enough support or cushioning.
-If you walk or exercise in shoes that do not fit properly, the distribution of your weight becomes imperfect and you can put significant stress on the plantar fascia ligament.
+Often, shoes do not fit correctly or do not provide enough support or cushioning.
+If you walk or exercise in shoes that do not fit properly, your weight distribution becomes imperfect, and you can put significant stress on the plantar fascia ligament.

 People who are at a higher risk for plantar fasciitis include: